 Choosing between a petrol or a diesel-powered car is one of the first things you need to think about when buying a new car.
 What is going to be the best for how you drive, for the environment and your wallet?
+Is getting a service on a petrol engine going to be much different to a diesel engine service?
 Because of this, I am going to give you some tips to help you decide between a petrol or diesel engine for your new car.

 Assessing your motoring needs

 From a financial angle, there is now less and less difference between petrol and diesel cars.
 It is still true that if you look at pure fuel running costs, a diesel will cost less.
 You will have to have high annual mileages and use motorways frequently to see the financial benefits.

 This is because newer diesel vehicles now have higher tax, which can cost almost as much as the fuel savings you could make in a year, and there are worries over air pollution that can be caused by diesels.
 Checking out car tax prices can help you understand if potential car purchases are affected by tax prices.

 It is also true that a diesel vehicle will typically cost more than the equivalent petrol car.
 Diesel fuel also costs more than petrol.
 So you will need to work out if this saving in fuel consumption will offset the extra expense of a diesel car and its running costs.
 For example, if you drive a diesel car more than 12,000 miles in a year, you could recoup £1,000 in a couple of years.

 But if your mileage is around 6,000 miles a year it could take up to around four years to see the same kind of financial benefit.
 With the new rules surrounding tax on diesel cars, and some cities such as London due to increase the penalties for diesels, resell values of diesels will probably be a bit lower, especially if you decide to change your car within the next 5 years.